parker-cline/auto-tutor/README.md

-# AutoTutor: Proof-of-Concept for Personalized, Customizable Algebra Math Lessons
+# PathFinder: Proof-of-Concept for Personalized, Customizable Algebra Math Lessons

 Developed as part of a Capstone project for Minerva University.